Fluctuation Bounds for the Restricted Solid-on-Solid Model of Surface Growth: Influence of Updates on RSOS Height

 While it is difficult to understand exactly which updates will affect the height, we can deduce an important necessary condition from the characterization of RSOS as the minimal path weight.

-\begin{proposition} Let $\gamma$ be a path that realizes the minimum weight given the clock ring process $\cl{U}.$ Then if some point $(s,y)$ is influential, we must have $(s,y) \in \gamma.$ \end{proposition} \begin{proof} By the characterization in Prop. \ref{prop:rsosminchar}, the RSOS height is equal to the minimum weight over all paths.
+\begin{proposition} Let $\gamma$ be a path that realizes the minimum weight given the clock ring process $\cl{U}.$ Then if some point $(s,y)$ is influential, $(s,y) \in \gamma.$ \end{proposition} \begin{proof} By the characterization in Prop. \ref{prop:rsosminchar}, the RSOS height is equal to the minimum weight over all paths.
 Suppose that $(s,y) \notin \gamma$.
 Then $W(\gamma)$ is still unchanged by the addition of the update.
 This must still be the minimal height, as the addition of an update can never decrease the RSOS height by Prop. \ref{prop:rsosheightboundedbysingleupdate}.
-Hence $\RSOS(t,x)$ is unchanged by the addition of the update at $(s,y).$ \end{proof}
+Hence $f(t,x)$ is unchanged by the addition of the update at $(s,y).$ \end{proof}

 We conclude that the set of influential updates -- those that change the height of the surface -- are contained in a one dimensional subset of the space.
-From this observation, the linear fluctuation bound follows easily from an appropriate Poincaré inequality, which we present next.
+From this observation, the linear fluctuation bound follows easily from an appropriate Poincaré inequality.

 \begin{theorem} In all spatial dimensions,